Talent Solutions administers compensation for all SHRA positions at NC State.

 SHRA Salary Increase Guidelines

 NC State’s Office of Human Resources has delegated authority for salary actions that fall within OSHR salary guidelines, and do not exceed a cumulative raise of 20% from the employee’s base-salary rate on the previous June 30th, provided that we have delegated authority for the career-banded title.
 The 2017 Legislative Increase of $1,000 is not included in the cumulative 20% calculation.

 Salary increases in any amount for a career-banded title for which NC State does not have delegated authority (or which results in an exemption from OSHR policy) must go to the UNC-System Office (UNC-SO) Human Resources for approval.
 UNC-SO approval is required for any permanent base-salary increase that exceeds a cumulative increase of 20% over the most recent June 30th base salary.
 Temporary salary increases are not included in this calculation.
-UNC-GA approval is also required for any temporary salary adjustment when the cumulative amount of current temporary adjustments exceeds 20% of the most recent June 30th base salary, or exceeds 12 months duration.
+UNC-SO approval is also required for any temporary salary adjustment when the cumulative amount of current temporary adjustments exceeds 20% of the most recent June 30th base salary, or exceeds 12 months duration.
 In addition, as of July 2017, Board of Governors review and consultation is required for any salary adjustment 5% or greater that would result in annual compensation greater than $100,000. *

 *Please note that these guidelines may change at anytime and without notice.